 Another extremely important tip regarding safety is to keep your fingers and hands away from the drawstring when the crossbow is cocked.
-Accidents have happened and thumbs have been severed, so please make sure to keep your fingers and thumbs under the string.
+Accidents have happened and thumbs have been severed, so please make sure to keep your fingers and thumbs under the string and please make sure you have hunting insurance.
 This is particularly important for beginners who use a scope, since the hunter is looking through the scope and not paying attention to where his fingers are positioned on the crossbow body or hand-rest.

 Examine your arrows before loading them for chips or cracks to prevent further damage to the arrow and injury.
 To load, set the crossbow vertically on the ground and use your foot to hold it down while using the cocking rope to cock the crossbow until you hear a click.
 At this point the safety will be set to Safe and you may now load the arrow bolt.

 Crossbows can be shot from the standing position, the kneeling position and the prone position, the last being the most stable and accurate.
 If you are zeroing your new crossbow you should use a table or a chair as a rest for best accuracy, but the prone position will also do.
 When preparing to fire, breathe in, breathe out, breathe in, breath out and hold to take aim and fire by pulling the trigger firmly and slowly, pressing all the way.